A Reference Document · The Language Firm

 Order-of-precedence clause

 A contract-drafting mechanism, recognized in federal law (FAR 52.215-8; FAR 52.212-4) and treated consistently in commercial-contract practice, that establishes which document controls when documents in a single contract package conflict.
 Names, before any dispute arises, which document is in ultimate control.
-The instrument the OpenAI Teacher Access Terms structurally lack: three incorporated documents (Teacher Access Terms, Service Terms, Student DPA), two of which contain self-prioritizing precedence clauses that contradict each other, and no overarching precedence clause naming which document wins.

 Parallel contractor relationship